algorand/go-algorand/data/transactions/logic/README.md

 ## Varuint

 A '[proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint)' is encoded with 7 data bits per byte and the high bit is 1 if there is a following byte and 0 for the last byte.
 The lowest order 7 bits are in the first byte, followed by successively higher groups of 7 bits.

+# What TEAL Cannot Do

+Current design and implementation limitations to be aware of.

+* TEAL cannot create or change a transaction, only approve or reject.
+ *TEAL cannot lookup balances of Algos or other assets.
+(Standard transaction accounting will apply after TEAL has run and authorized a transaction.
+A TEAL-approved transaction could still be invalid by other accounting rules just as a standard signed transaction could be invalid. e.g. I can't give away money I don't have.)
+* TEAL cannot access information in previous blocks.
+TEAL cannot access most information in other transactions in the current block.
+(TEAL can access fields of the transaction it is attached to and the transactions in an atomic transaction group.)
+* TEAL cannot know exactly what round the current transaction will commit in (but it is somewhere in FirstValid through LastValid).
+* TEAL cannot know exactly what time its transaction is committed. (`txn FirstValidTime` should be approximately the 'unix time' seconds since 1970-01-01 00:00:00 UTC of the block at FirstValid, but there are conditions in which this time may drift and slowly re-align to close to accurate time.)
+* TEAL cannot loop.
+It's branch instruction `bnz` "branch if not zero" can only branch forward so as to skip some code.
+* TEAL cannot recurse.
+There is no subroutine jump operation.